mongodb-js/mongosh/packages/cli-repl/README.md

   Options:

     -h, --help                                 Show this usage information
-        --host [arg]                           Server to connect to
+    -f, --file [arg]                           Load the specified mongosh script --host [arg]                           Server to connect to
         --port [arg]                           Port to connect to
         --version                              Show version information
-        --shell                                Run the shell after executing files --nodb                                 Don't connect to mongod on startup - no 'db address' [arg] expected --norc                                 Will not run the '.mongoshrc.js' file on start up
+        --verbose                              Increase the verbosity of the output of the shell --quiet                                Silence output from the shell during the connection process --shell                                Run the shell after executing files --nodb                                 Don't connect to mongod on startup - no 'db address' [arg] expected --norc                                 Will not run the '.mongoshrc.js' file on start up